Apidya: Gameplay

 The game consists of five themed levels: a meadow, a pond, a sewer filled with mutated enemies, a bio-technological machine and a final level where the player must battle five final bosses.
 The final level offers plenty of points for slain enemies, offering a semi status quo for players as they will recover some lost lives from restarting the level.

 Each level is divided up into a number of stages (usually three where the last is the end boss, that doesn't reset upon losing a life only on credit).
 There is also a number of hidden bonus levels.
 In the first two levels, nearly all the enemies are real creatures which may be found in a meadow or pond.
 The later levels feature mutant and inorganic creations.
 During "Techno Party", the bee morphs into a more mechanized form for the duration of that level.
-The first boss is unique as it cannot be harmed, so the player must survive until it vacates the game.
+The first boss in "Techno Party" is unique as it cannot be harmed, so the player must survive until it vacates the game.

 There are four difficulty settings.
 When the difficulty is set to "easy", it is not possible to play the last level, the ending sequence is skipped and the player is directed straight to the end credits.